abocn/TelegramBot/README.md

 ## config.env Functions

 - **botSource**: Put the link to your bot source code.
+- **botPrivacy**: Put the link to your bot privacy policy.
+- **maxRetries**: Maximum number of retries for a failing command on Kowalski.
+Default is 5.
+If the limit is hit, the bot will crash past this number.
 - **botToken**: Put your bot token that you created at [@BotFather](https://t.me/botfather).
 - **botAdmins**: Put the ID of the people responsible for managing the bot.
 They can use some administrative + exclusive commands on any group.
 - **lastKey**: Last.fm API key, for use on `lastfm.js` functions, like see who is listening to what song and etc.